 - Melt coconut oil over a double boiler or in the microwave.
 Set aside.

-- Using either a Blendtec Twister Jar or a food processor, combine hemp hearts, cocoa powder, honey, cinnamon and salt.
+- Using either a Blendtec or a food processor, combine hemp hearts, cocoa powder, honey, cinnamon and salt.
 Measure coconut oil into the jar.

-- If using a Blendtec Twister Jar, process on level 9 for 20 seconds, twisting the lid counterclockwise while blending.
+- If using a blender, process on level 9 for 20 seconds, twisting the lid counterclockwise while blending.

 - If using a food processor, process on high for 20 seconds.

 - Taste and adjust flavors as desired.
 If the butter is too thick, add 1 more Tbsp of melted coconut oil and process on high for 10-20 seconds.

 - Store in a glass jar with a lid, in the refrigerator.
 Hemp heart butter will be good for up to two weeks.